PROTONIX I.V.- pantoprazole sodium injection, powder, for solution

 Two Minute Infusion

-The dosage of PROTONIX I.V. for Injection in patients with pathological hypersecretory conditions including Zollinger-Ellison Syndrome varies with individual patients.
-The recommended adult dosage is 80 mg intravenously every 12 hours.
+The recommended adult dosage of PROTONIX I.V. is 80 mg intravenously every 12 hours.
 The frequency of dosing can be adjusted to individual patient needs based on acid output measurements.
 In those patients who need a higher dosage, 80 mg intravenously every 8 hours is expected to maintain acid output below 10 mEq/h.
 Daily doses higher than 240 mg or administered for more than 6 days have not been studied [see Clinical Studies (14)].
 Transition from oral to intravenous and from intravenous to oral formulations of gastric acid inhibitors should be performed in such a manner to ensure continuity of effect of suppression of acid secretion.
-Patients with Zollinger-Ellison Syndrome may be vulnerable to serious clinical complications of increased acid production even after a short period of loss of effective inhibition.
+Patients with ZE Syndrome may be vulnerable to serious clinical complications of increased acid production even after a short period of loss of effective inhibition.

 Fifteen Minute Infusion